THIS POST IS PART OF THE ULTIMATE GUIDE TO NON-SURGICAL ORTHOPEDIC CARE

-Pain management physician, Dr. Meredith Langhorst answers your back pain questions.
+Pain management physician, Dr. Meredith Langhorst answers your low back pain questions.

 What are some common causes of low back pain?

 Low back pain is extremely common.
 Eighty percent of the population will experience back pain at some point in their life.
 Soft tissue injuries, such as strains and sprains are the most common cause of low back pain.
 Disc injuries and arthritis of the spine are also a potential source of low back pain.

 These painful episodes in the low back are typically caused by lifting a heavy object or twisting the spine while lifting.
 Sudden movements that place too much stress on the spine can also result in low back pain.
 Poor posture over time and abdominal weakness can play a role as well.
 Additionally, prolonged sitting, inactivity or sports injuries can also cause low back pain.

 When should you schedule an appointment with a pain management physician?